-How to Check Screen Resolution on Windows 11 & 10
+How to Change Screen Resolution in Windows 11 (Step-by-Step)

 Windows 11 has streamlined the Settings app, making it very easy to find your display specifications.
 Follow these steps: